webix-hub/docs/data/spreadsheet/customization.md

 - the "text-align" select allows specifying one of three modes of text alignment in a cell: left, right or center
 - the "vertical-align" select defines the mode of vertical text alignment in a cell: top, middle or bottom
 - the "wrap" button lets wrap text in a cell
-- the "span" button allows merging the content of several cells and unmerging it as well
+- the "span" button allows merging the content of several cells and splitting it as well

 <h3 id="number">Number block</h3>